aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-decompression/decompress-compressed-folder-directory/_index.md

 Begin by opening the compressed folder using a `FileStream`.
 Adjust the file path as per your project's structure.

-## Step 2: Creating an Archive Instance
+### Step 2: Creating an Archive Instance (Decrypting the ZIP)

 ```csharp
 new Archive(zipFile, new ArchiveLoadOptions() { DecryptionPassword = "p@s$" })
 ```

-Instantiate an `Archive` object, passing the `zipFile` stream and providing optional load options, such as decryption password in this case.
+Instantiate an `Archive` object, passing the `zipFile` stream and providing optional load options, such as the decryption password in this case.
+This is the key step when you need to **unzip encrypted archive** files.

-## Step 3: Extracting to a Directory
+### Step 3: Extracting to a Directory

 ```csharp
 .ExtractToDirectory(".\\all_corpus_decrypted");
 ```

 Finally, use the `ExtractToDirectory` method to decompress and extract the contents of the compressed folder to the specified directory.
+This completes the **how to decompress zip** process.

 Repeat these steps for other compressed folders, ensuring seamless integration with Aspose.Zip for .NET.

-## Conclusion

-Congratulations!
-You've successfully learned how to decompress a compressed folder to a directory using Aspose.Zip for .NET.
-This library proves to be an invaluable asset for developers dealing with compressed data in their projects.
+## Common Issues & Troubleshooting

+- **Incorrect password** – If the decryption password is wrong, Aspose.Zip will throw an authentication exception.
+Double‑check the password string.
+- **Path not found** – Ensure the target directory exists or let `ExtractToDirectory` create it automatically.
+- **Large archives** – For very large ZIP files, consider extracting in chunks or using streaming APIs to reduce memory pressure.

-## FAQ's
+## Frequently Asked Questions

-### Q1: Is Aspose.Zip for .NET compatible with various compression formats?
+**Q: Is Aspose.Zip for .NET compatible with various compression formats?**

-A1: Yes, Aspose.Zip for .NET supports popular compression formats like ZIP, GZIP, and more.
+A: Yes, Aspose.Zip for .NET supports popular compression formats like ZIP, GZIP, and more.

-### Q2: Can I use Aspose.Zip for .NET in both commercial and non-commercial projects?
+**Q: Can I use Aspose.Zip for .NET in both commercial and non‑commercial projects?**

-A2: Absolutely, you can utilize Aspose.Zip for .NET in both commercial and non-commercial applications.
+A: Absolutely, you can utilize Aspose.Zip for .NET in both commercial and non‑commercial applications.

-### Q3: Is there a free trial available for Aspose.Zip for .NET?
+**Q: Is there a free trial available for Aspose.Zip for .NET?**

-A3: Yes, you can explore the features with a free trial by visiting [here](https://releases.aspose.com/).
+A: Yes, you can explore the features with a free trial by visiting [here](https://releases.aspose.com/).

-### Q4: How can I get support for Aspose.Zip for .NET?
+**Q: How can I get support for Aspose.Zip for .NET?**

-A4: Seek assistance from the Aspose.Zip community at the [support forum](https://forum.aspose.com/c/zip/37).
+A: Seek assistance from the Aspose.Zip community at the [support forum](https://forum.aspose.com/c/zip/37).

-### Q5: Do I need a temporary license for testing Aspose.Zip for .NET?
+**Q: Do I need a temporary license for testing Aspose.Zip for .NET?**

-A5: Yes, you can obtain a temporary license from [here](https://purchase.aspose.com/temporary-license/) for testing purposes.
+A: Yes, you can obtain a temporary license from [here](https://purchase.aspose.com/temporary-license/) for testing purposes.

+---

+**Last Updated:** 2025-12-10
+**Tested With:** Aspose.Zip for .NET (latest release)
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}